 Spotlight on the Collection

-Found in the parlor is the Estey Organ which was played in the Lyme home of Clyde Grant and in the future will be played in our parlor!
+Found in the parlor is the Estey Organ which was played in the Lyme home of Clyde Grant and has recently been beautifully restored!

 We are now displaying an extensive collection of native American artifacts that originated in Lyme.
 Bartlett Mayo, who owned land near Post Pond and the gathering place known as Ordanakis, discovered points, pestles, scrapers, and other tools while working his land.

 Mayo left his fascinating collection of 139 artifacts to Dartmouth College, which conveyed them to the Montshire Museum of Science.
 The Montshire has generously agreed to convey them permanently to the Lyme Historians for display and curation.